BrightMontain/my-app/README.md

 # Bridge switch
 AI could have a bridge with a switch inside to control a depth from 0 to full-1.
 It requires verification watermark over the app
-1. Static data to store its stable code
+1. Static data to store stable code
-2. Virtual data to store its recent updates
+2. Virtual data to store recent updates

 # Getting started
 To run this app